-While many of us have spent the cold winter and spring days playing online casino games, the sun is finally out and it’s important that you go and get your dose of vitamin D while you can.
-Whether you live in the province or you’re thinking about traveling for a summer vacation in Quebec, Canada, you’re in luck!
+While many have spent the cold winter and spring days playing online casino games, the sun is finally out and it’s important that you go and get your dose of vitamin D while you can.
+Whether you live in the province or you’re thinking about traveling for a Quebec summer vacation in Canada, you’re in luck.

-While the whole country is undoubtedly beautiful, there is something extra special about Quebec, and it comes alive in the summer.
+While the whole country is undoubtedly beautiful, there is something extra special about Quebec, which truly comes alive in the summer.
 Whether you’re into the outdoors and nature, culture and arts, cuisine or even live casino tables, there are limitless options in Quebec for every interest.

-To help you plan your next proper break, we’re going to take a look at some of the best summer vacation destinations in Quebec that aren’t too far off the beaten track.
-Let’s get packing!
+To plan your next proper break, take a look at some of the best summer vacation destinations in Quebec that aren’t too far off the beaten track.

-Another excellent choice for those looking for something more cultured than outdoorsy is Quebec City.
-Here you’re going to find stunning historical architecture, gorgeous scenery, epic food joints, loads of nightlife spots and even a couple of casinos for those who are looking for live blackjack, casino slot games and other gambling games.
+Quebec City is the jewel in Quebec’s crown.
+There are so many things to do in Quebec City this summer.
+Here, you’re going to find stunning historic architecture, gorgeous scenery, epic food joints, loads of nightlife spots and even a couple of casinos for those who are looking for live blackjack, casino slot games and other gambling games.

-The city has a beautiful view over the St Lawrence River, and the stunning Château Frontenac dominates much of this view from wherever you are in the city.
+Known as Canada’s most “European City” and designated a UNESCO World Heritage Site, the city has a beautiful view over the St Lawrence River.
+The stunning Château Frontenac dominates much of this view from wherever you are in the city.
 There are old stone buildings and charming narrow streets that hark back to a time long ago; there’s also exquisite cuisine to be found all over the city.

-Petit-Champlain is a popular area to explore with its wealth of galleries and artisanal shops, and from this quarter, you can take the “Funiculaire” (an old-style cable railway,) which will elevate you in dramatic fashion to Upper Town.
-From here, you can see the Plains of Abraham (a historic park,) the Citadelle of Quebec (a museum and active fort,) or catch the bus and take a short trip out of the city to see the Montmorency Falls.
+Petit-Champlain is a popular area to explore, with its wealth of galleries and artisanal shops.
+From this quarter, you can take the “Funiculaire” (an old-style cable railway,) which will elevate you in dramatic fashion to Upper Town.
+From here, you can see the Plains of Abraham (a historic park,) the Citadelle of Quebec (a museum and active fort,) or catch the bus and take a short trip out of the city to see Montmorency Falls.

 Tadoussac is undoubtedly one of the most scenic villages in the province.
-Situated about three hours’ drive downstream from Quebec City at the confluence of the Saguenay and St Lawrence rivers, it has a sweeping view of the bay.
-People come here from all over the world for the whale watching.
-The best chance of seeing these amazing marine creatures is between May and October, when you might spy something as small as a minke whale or as gargantuan as a blue whale and everything else in between.
+Situated about three hours’ drive downstream from Quebec City at the confluence of the Saguenay and St. Lawrence rivers, it has a sweeping view of the bay.
+People come here from all over the world for whale watching.
+The best chance of seeing these amazing marine creatures is between May and October.
+You might spy something as small as a minke whale or as gargantuan as a blue whale (and everything else in between.)
 Although you can spot these majestic mammals from the shore, you can also hire a kayak or go on a boat tour to get a closer look.

-The village of Tadoussac itself is as charming as it ever was, and there’s a wide array of hotels and B&Bs to choose from.
+The village of Tadoussac itself is as charming as ever, with a wide selection of hotels and B&Bs to choose from.
 There are also excellent dining and bar options.
 Visitors can take walks and hikes along the river, watch a sunset from the rocks or visit North America’s oldest wooden church, Tadoussac Chapel.
 The village is also on the outskirts of one of Quebec’s most beautiful national parks, Saguenay Fjord National Park, which is definitely worth visiting.

 La Mauricie National Park

-Saguenay is an energetic city that acts as the point of departure for visiting both St Jean Lake and Saguenay Fjord.
-This is a vibrant spot with much to see and do, and has a little something of interest for all visitors.
+Saguenay is one of the best summer vacation spots in Canada, let alone Quebec.
+It is an energetic city that acts as the point of departure for visiting both St. Jean Lake and Saguenay Fjord.
+This is a vibrant spot with much to see and do and has a little something of interest for all visitors.

-We hope you’ve enjoyed reading about some of the top places to visit in Quebec this summer.
-Whether you need a distraction while you travel to your destination or you’re staying at home and want to feel some of those vacation vibes, online casino BetMGM has a whole host of summer-themed slot games and much more.
+This list will undoubtedly encourage you to visit Canada and its summer vacation spots in Quebec.
+Whether you need a distraction while you travel in Canada or you’re staying at home and want to feel some of those vacation vibes, online casino BetMGM has a whole host of summer-themed slots and much more.